Ukraine Travel Inspiration from A to Z

 Update June 2020: The Yard of Lost Toys has, unfortunately, been cleared away and is no longer there.

 Most travellers scoot through Rivne on their way to the nearby Tunnel of Love, but that’s a mistake.
 It has all the hallmarks of a visitable Ukrainian town – golden domes, wide squares, vintage public transport, architecture across the genres, a gargantuan WWII memorial, street art, mosaics and in Mark’s words is “one of the coolest towns” we’ve visited.

 S is for… Street art

 Ukraine has almost as much street art as it does churches and monasteries!
 There aren’t many towns and cities where we didn’t find more than one interesting piece of street art or graffiti.
-However, with over 150 giant murals adorning city buildings, the scene in Kiev is definitely streets ahead of other places.
+However, with over 150 giant murals adorning city buildings, the street art scene in Kyiv is definitely streets ahead of other places.

 T is for… Transport Museums

 We’re generally not ‘museum people’ and prefer to be out exploring back streets and seeing real life instead of looking at dusty pieces of old broken pots but Ukraine seems to have turned us into transport museum geeks!
 It all started a couple of years ago with the Avtomotovelofototeleradio Museum in Vinnytsia, and on our recent visit to Ukraine we visited Aviation Museums in Kyiv and Poltava, the Railway Museum in Kharkiv and the Faeton Retro Car Museum in Zaporizhia.